Claire Dean

 Published: 2023-01-25

 Peru is a dream destination!
 Be amazed by the diversity of the natural, cultural, and historical richness of one of the most megadiverse countries worldwide.
 From coast to jungle to highland, Peru is home to amazing archaeological sites, colonial cities, colorful markets, and amazing green lush jungle lands.
 Peru is a true blend of cultures.
 With Machu Picchu as the icing on the cake, the wealth of archaeological sites in the country is mind-blowing.
-Peru offers a unique experience for any type of traveler that is seeking culture, nature, fun, and adventure!
+Peru offers a unique experience for any type of traveler who is seeking culture, nature, fun, and adventure!
 Here is some important information about the Peru entry requirements for your trip.

 Travel Requirements to enter to Peru

 Most people will not require a visa to travel to Peru for tourism, but it is a good idea to check with the Peruvian Consulate in your country before you travel.
-To enter Peru you must have six months of passport validity remaining at the time of entry, and at least one page for your entry stamp (and, in turn, space for your exit stamp).
+To enter Peru you must have six months of validity remaining on your passport at the time of entry, and at least one page for your entry stamp (and, in turn, space for your exit stamp).
 You may also be required to show proof of return/onward travel- a plane ticket.

-A regular tourist visa will last for anywhere between 30 and 183 days and depends on the person who issues it.
+A regular tourist visa will last for anywhere between 30 and 183 days and it depends on the person who issues it.
 If you have an onward ticket your visa will usually be given for the duration of your stay.
-If you overstay your visa you will be required to pay a fine of $1.50 per day, for every day you overstay in Peru.
+If you overstay your visa you will be required to pay a fine of S/ 5.15. soles or $1.50 per day, for every day you overstay in Peru.
 This must be paid in cash on exit.
 Ensure that you have the correct money as you leave, or you could find yourself having problems.
+There is a limit of USD 30,000 cash for entry and exit.
+Anything higher than USD 10,000 must be declared.

 If you enter Peru overland from Ecuador, make sure your passport is stamped with a Peruvian entry stamp at the local immigration office.
 Most people crossing the border with Ecuador enter Peru through Aguas Verdes (Tumbes region) - you may need to ask for directions from the immigration office.
 If your passport is not stamped at the border with Ecuador, you can have it stamped at the Immigration Office in the city of Tumbes.
 If you enter Peru from Bolivia by bus or taxi, make sure your passport is stamped with a Peruvian entry stamp at the immigration office in Desaguadero or Copacabana.